 The bottom line

 PDF invoice import should feel like one clean loop.
 Collect the PDFs, upload, let the tool read the fields, review next to a live preview, then post to QuickBooks with the file attached.
 Use QuickBooks built in capture for a few invoices.
-Use SaasAnt when you have volume, tight deadlines, or a cleanup project.
+Use SaasAnt Transactions when you have volume, tight deadlines, or a cleanup project.
 The result is fewer clicks, fewer errors, and a complete audit trail.

 Scale Your Bookkeeping